This article was updated on August 24th, 2021

 Dogs can also be prone to getting worms.
 These parasites take many forms including tapeworms and heartworms.
-Worms are sometimes visible in a dog’s poop, however in other cases they can go unnoticed and become very dangerous.
-Symptoms to look out for include loss of appetite, diarrhoea, coughing, vomiting or skin itching.
+Worms are sometimes visible in a dog’s poop, however, in other cases, they can go unnoticed and become very dangerous.
+Symptoms to look out for include loss of appetite, diarrhea, coughing, vomiting or skin itching.

 A vet will be able to administer treatment to get rid of worms.
 This tends to be cheap and simple – except in the case of heartworm.
-Preventative treatment is often the best option, which could involve feeding your dog de-worming tablets such as these Drontal treats.
+Preventative treatment is often the best option, which could involve feeding your dog de-worming tablets.

 Fleas are another parasite that dogs are susceptible to.
 A clear sign that your dog has fleas is constant itching.
 You may even be able to see the fleas themselves by looking through your dog’s fur.

 Certain foods that are safe for humans to eat such as grapes and chocolate can be toxic to dogs.
 Meanwhile, there are many other substances that dogs can consume that are toxic.
-If a dog has food poisoning, they will usually display vomiting, a fever or diarrhoea.
+When dogs have food poisoning, they will usually display vomiting, fever or diarrhea.
 This can develop into kidney disease if left untreated – which can be fatal.

 Tooth decay/gum disease